endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ## SysDataNoLock Reinvoke Example

-<p>While creating a separate <code>private</code> function to create an asynchronous API does work, with delegates, it 's possible to just reinvoke the same exact function just on a different thread.
+While creating a separate private function to create an asynchronous API does work, with delegates, it 's possible to just reinvoke the same exact function just on a different thread.
 Perform a simple check whether the caller is executing on the desired thread of control.
 If not, a temporary asynchronous delegate is created on the stack and then invoked.
-The delegate and all the caller's original function arguments are duplicated on the heap and the function is reinvoked on <code>workerThread2</code>.
-This is an elegant way to create asynchronous APIs with the absolute minimum of effort.</p>
+The delegate and all the caller's original function arguments are duplicated on the heap and the function is reinvoked on `workerThread2`.

 ```cpp
 void SysDataNoLock::SetSystemModeAsyncAPI(SystemMode::Type systemMode)